ejmeitz/cuNumeric.jl/README.md

 `krasow(at)u.northwestern.edu` OR
 `emeitz(at)andrew.cmu.edu`

-If the issue is building the package, please include the `build.log` found in `cuNumeric.jl/pkg/deps/build.log`
+If the issue is building the package, please include the `build.log` and `env.log` found in `cuNumeric.jl/pkg/deps/`